ngcookbook/angularjs-cookbook/manuscript/recipes-unfinished/promises-transform-callback.md

 ~~~~~~~~

-Because we can pass functions as arguments and callback and resolve/reject take both exactly one parameter,
-we can also write a much simpler version (complete example):
+Because we can pass functions as arguments and callback and resolve/reject, take both exactly one parameter.
+We can also write a much simpler version (complete example):

 ~~~~~~~~
 app.factory('phonegapCamera', function($q) {